shukik73/shukik73-reviewguard-app/replit.md

 ## For Business Owners

+### Option 1: Send Google Review Request

-1. **Get your Google Review Link**:
+1. **Select Message Type**: Choose "🌟 Google Review Request"
-   - Log into Google Business Profile
-   - Click "Ask for reviews"
-   - Copy the review link

-2. **Send Review Request**:
+2. **Fill in Details**:
    - Enter customer's name
    - Enter phone number (with country code for international)
-   - Paste Google review link (optional but recommended)
+   - Google review link is already filled in: https://g.page/r/CXmh-C0UxHgqEBM/review
    - Add notes about the repair (optional)
    - Upload before/after photo (optional)
-   - Click "Send Review Request"
+3. **Click "Send Review Request"**

-3. **Customer Receives**:
+**Customer Receives**:
-   - SMS message thanking them for the service
-   - Request to leave a Google review
-   - Direct link to review page
+> "Hi [Name]!
+Thank you for choosing Techy Miramar for your repair.
+We hope you're satisfied with the work we did.
+[Your notes].
+Could you take a moment to leave us a Google review? [link] Thank you! 🙏"

+### Option 2: Send Device Ready Notification

+1. **Select Message Type**: Choose "✅ Device Ready for Pickup"
+2. **Fill in Details**:
+   - Enter customer's name
+   - Enter phone number
+   - Add pickup instructions or location details (optional)
-   - Photo of completed repair (if uploaded)
+   - Upload photo of the completed device (optional)
+3. **Click "Send Pickup Notification"**

+**Customer Receives**:
+> "Hi [Name]!
+Great news - your device is ready for pickup at Techy Miramar! 🎉 [Your pickup instructions].
+We're open and ready to see you.
+Thank you for choosing us!"

 ## Phone Number Tips